rohan-paul/monsterapi_test/README.md

-Retrieval-augmented Generation (RAG) & Businesses are just Match Made in Heaven 💑
+Retrieval-Augmented Generation (RAG) and businesses are a match made in heaven. 💑

 RAG is a technique for enhancing the accuracy and reliability of Large Language Models with facts fetched from external sources.
 In other words, with RAG, an LLM references an authoritative knowledge base outside of its training data sources before generating a response.